In this article:

 This is actually two different offsets – the Low Income Tax Offset (LITO) and the Low and Middle Income Tax Offset (LMITO, sometimes colloquially referred to as the ‘Lamington’).
 Some taxpayers may be eligible for both the LITO and the LMITO.
 If you are eligible for either or both of these offsets, the ATO says it will work these out for you when you lodge your tax return, so you should automatically benefit from them if you qualify.

 There are two super-related tax offsets outlined by the ATO that apply directly to individuals: one for those receiving income from an Australian super income stream, and one for those making contributions to a spouse’s super.

 The ATO suggests that if you receive the Australian super income stream tax offset, it will be either:

 - 15% of the taxed element of your super stream income, or

 - 10% of the un-taxed element of your super stream income, typically up to a maximum offset of $10,000.

-The tax offset for super contributions on behalf of a spouse can be up to $540 currently according to the ATO website, depending on factors such as your spouse’s total assessable income and reportable fringe benefits, the total sum of your contributions and the nature of your contributions.
+The tax offset for super contributions on behalf of a spouse can be up to $540 currently, according to the ATO website, depending on factors such as your spouse’s age as well as their total assessable income and reportable fringe benefits.
 Your spouse’s super fund must also have been compliant during the financial year in which you made the contributions.
-You can read more about this tax offset here.

-This offset is better known as the private health insurance rebate.
-According to the ATO, you may become entitled to this offset if you take out or renew an eligible private health insurance policy.
-If your private health insurance policy provides an ‘appropriate level of private hospital insurance cover’ according to the ATO, you may be eligible for the tax offset which the government contributes in order to help you with the cost of your premiums.
-The offset is subject to income testing, and is also claimable as a reduction in the cost of your premiums.
+This offset is better-known as the private health insurance rebate and is something the Australian Government offers to encourage Australians to take out private health insurance.
+According to the ATO, you may become entitled to this offset if you take out or renew an eligible private health insurance policy which provides an ‘appropriate level of private hospital insurance cover’.
+This offset is subject to income testing, and is generally paid as a percentage contribution towards the cost of your premiums.